gitVimaco/yaus/README.md

 A checksum character has been added to avoid direct iteration of the URL space.

-If the shortening of an existing URL is done, a new code is generated:
+If the shortening of an existing URL is requested, a new code is generated:
  - performance is increased when shortening
  - future features: 2 users may shorten same URL and keep track of their own link